cheqd/product/product-essentials/changelog/README.md

 # 🗓 Changelog

-## Changelog Overview&#x20;
+## Changelog Overview

 Within the Product & Engineering team our goal is to release often.We plan on releasing an **On Chain Upgrade** once per month, with point releases where required (i.e. no breaking changes) in between.

 ### Release Timelines

-To ensure we upgrade all nodes on the network in the most efficient way whilst maintaining due care to the upgrade process, we run the process in the following steps:&#x20;
+To ensure we upgrade all nodes on the network in the most efficient way whilst maintaining due care to the upgrade process, we run the process in the following steps:

-* Testnet proposal (24 hour voting period)&#x20;
+* Testnet proposal (24 hour voting period)
 * Testnet upgrade
 * Mainnet Upgrade Proposal
-* Mainnet On Chain Upgrade&#x20;
+* Mainnet On Chain Upgrade

-The intention is for the mainnet On Chain Upgrade to take place on the final Wednesday of each month, with it's proposal 7 days prior to this on the previous Wednesday&#x20;

-Coordination in case of upgrade failure will happen on our [Community Slack channel](https://cheqd-community.slack.com/archives/C02NWSZ6S5D)
+Coordination in case of upgrade failure will happen on our [Community Slack channel](http://cheqd.link/join-cheqd-slack)

 ## Changelog

-Our changelog is broken down by year - please follow the links below&#x20;
+Our changelog is broken down by year - please follow the links below

 {% content-ref url="2021-changelog.md" %}
 [2021-changelog.md](2021-changelog.md)